flatironinstitute/CryoLike/docs/source/concepts/imageSettings.rst

 ``ImageDescriptor`` is a required input to the functions for making Templates or converting experimentally-captured Images.

-For full details, see **LINK TO API DOCUMENTATION ONCE WE HAVE THE DEV VERSION MERGED IN.**
+For full details, see :py:class:`cryolike.metadata.image_descriptor.ImageDescriptor`

 Available fields
 ============================